Joejayden-Analyst/Walmart-Sales-Analysis/README.md

 - Almost all sales were from Lagos despite, there were extremely low patronage from other southwest states in Nigeria.

-- Profit and profit margin were initialy higher, later probably due to adverse prevailing economic condition in the country , the profit and subsequently profit margin fell despite there was juat maerginal descrease in the quantity sold, this could only be due to increase in cost.
+- Profit and profit margin were initially higher, later probably due to adverse prevailing economic conditions in the country , the profit and subsequently profit margin fell despite there was juat maerginal descrease in the quantity sold, this could only be due to increase in cost.

 ![](E-cormerceDashboard.png)